denten-books/plain-text/0-chapter.md

 words.
 In using this approach, my book introduces a method of literary microanalysis.
 Where distant reading perceives patterns across large-scale literary copora, microanalysis breaks textuality down to its minute constituent components.
-It is at this level, that I find that readers and writers are in danger of becoming fundamentally alienated from the immediate material contexts of knowledge production.
+It is at this level, that I find readers and writers in danger of becoming fundamentally alienated from the immediate material contexts of knowledge production.

-The challenge of writing and reading such a book lies in its inherently trans-disciplinary subject matter.
-Reflecting on the development of Morse Code in 1949 in the *Proceedings of the American Philosophical Society*, Frank Halstead writes about the difficulty of finding a home field in the arts or sciences for what he calls "code development: "It is a matter somewhat related to the general art of cryptology, yet it is not wholly divorced from electrical engineering nor from general philology" [@halstead_genesis_1949, 456].
+The challenge of reading and writing such a book lies in its inherently trans-disciplinary subject matter.
+Reflecting on the development of Morse Code in 1949 in the *Proceedings of the American Philosophical Society*, Frank Halstead writes about the difficulty of finding a home field in the arts or sciences for what he calls "code development.
+"It is a matter somewhat related to the general art of cryptology," he writes, "yet it is not wholly divorced from electrical engineering nor from general philology" [@halstead_genesis_1949, 456].
+Research for *Plain Text* has led me to rare primary archival sources: from the proceedings of the Association for Computing Machinery (ACM) to the United States Patent and Trademark Office; from Bell Labs to early Soviet publishing houses that heralded the advance of formalism;
-Research for *Plain Text* has led me to rare primary archival sources: from the proceedings of the Association for Computing Machinery (ACM) to the United States Patent and Trademark Office; from Bell Labs to early Soviet publishing houses that heralded the advance of formalism; from studies on animal communication behavior, to Unix manuals, to textbooks on semiotics, and, of course, to foundational texts in the philosophy of aesthetics and literary theory.
+from studies on animal communication behavior, to Unix manuals, to textbooks on semiotics, and, of course, to foundational texts in the philosophy of aesthetics and literary theory.

 A skeptically minded reader may ask, what does all of that have to do with literature?
 The domain of the digital, after all, belongs to computer science.